-Basic financial liabilities, including creditors, bank loans, loans from fellow group companies and preference shares that are classified as debt, are initially recognised at transaction price unless the arrangement constitutes a financing transaction, where the debt instrument is measured at the present value of the future payments discounted at a market rate of interest.
+Basic financial liabilities, including creditors, are initially recognised at transaction price.
 Financial liabilities classified as payable within one year are not amortised.

 Debt instruments are subsequently carried at amortised cost, using the effective interest rate method.

 Trade creditors are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
 Amounts payable are classified as current liabilities if payment is due within one year or less.
 If not, they are presented as non-current liabilities.
 Trade creditors are recognised initially at transaction price and subsequently measured at amortised cost using the effective interest method.